LeoRiether/wasp.nvim/README.md

 - `:Out` -- runs `./out` in a terminal window
 - `:Run` -- runs `:Comp`, then `Test`
 - [Competitive Companion](https://github.com/jmerle/competitive-companion) integration -- copy test cases to an input file
+- `:WaspViewGraph` -- renders an image of a graph with graphviz and opens it

 ## Example configuration
 ```lua